 For many Americans, Labor Day is a welcome three-day weekend, and a sign that the end of summer is coming.
-Many people’s celebrations involve hot dogs, barbecues, water balloon fights, and attending parades.
+Many people’s celebrations involve hot dogs, barbecues, water balloon fights, and attending parades – although this year is a bit different due to the Coronavirus social distancing.
 While others continue “laboring” on this day that honors workers.

 Who Done It?